Excerpt from Threat of Night:

 Before my first question, Fritz hit me with an opening salvo.
 He assured me that Herr Hitler was not such a bad bloke and wanted to avoid war with the U.S. at all costs and that half of what the American and British press wrote about Der Führer was the bunk.
 He was a man of peace, my host suggested.
 Internally I had a good chuckle, but outwardly, I played it straight and scribbled in my notebook as if I'd just gotten an exclusive.

 I’m very proud to introduce my second novel, Threat of Night (Yön Uhka).
-It is currently available via Amazon's Kindle Store and the paperback version will be out soon.
+It is currently available via Amazon's Kindle Store and the paperback version is also available.

 Threat of Night takes place from November 1940 to December 1941 in Berkeley.
 It is about a first-year reporter named Matt Kurki who discovers a Nazi spy ring operating in the Bay Area.
 The story begins with Matt’s best friend, Chaim Klassen being taken to the state mental institution after exhibiting bizarre behavior in public and in a police station.
 Chaim is no ordinary fellow, he’s working with the eminent physicist Dr. Robert Oppenheimer on developing the atomic bomb.
 (Oppenheimer and San Francisco German General Consul, Fritz Weidemann are the two characters from real life who appear in the book).